Elizabeth Smart Fast Facts

 According to books and news stories, immediately after her abduction, Smart was kept at a campsite a few miles from her home.
 She was sometimes tethered to a tree or hidden in a hole.
 She once heard her uncle calling for her, but was unable to answer.

-She met her husband when they were on their missionary assignments in Paris, France.
+She met her husband when they were on their missionary assignments in Paris.

 Timeline:

-June 5, 2002 - Fourteen-year-old Elizabeth Anne Smart is abducted from the bedroom of her home in the Federal Heights neighborhood of Salt Lake City, Utah, by Brian David Mitchell and Wanda Eileen Barzee.
-Her younger sister, Mary Katherine, is the only witness.
+June 5, 2002 - Fourteen-year-old Smart is abducted from the bedroom of her home in the Federal Heights neighborhood of Salt Lake City, Utah, by Brian David Mitchell and Wanda Eileen Barzee.
+Her younger sister, Mary Katherine Smart, is the only witness.

-June 5, 2002 - Fourteen-year-old Elizabeth Anne Smart is abducted from the bedroom of her home in the Federal Heights neighborhood of Salt Lake City, Utah, by Brian David Mitchell and Wanda Eileen Barzee.
-Her younger sister, Mary Katherine, is the only witness.
+June 5, 2002 - Fourteen-year-old Smart is abducted from the bedroom of her home in the Federal Heights neighborhood of Salt Lake City, Utah, by Brian David Mitchell and Wanda Eileen Barzee.
+Her younger sister, Mary Katherine Smart, is the only witness.

 July 24, 2002 - Mitchell allegedly attempts to kidnap Smart's cousin, Jessica Wright, but is unsuccessful.